Image-VideoAnalysis/VideoContentRetrivalSystem/README.md

-# Visual Content Analysis
+# Video Retrieval System

-This project is a visual content analysis tool that allows you to search for videos using natural language queries.
-It uses a combination of computer vision and natural language processing techniques to understand the content of videos and match it with your search queries.
+This project is a visual content analysis tool developed for the course "Image and Video Analysis with Deep Learning".

 ## Features

--   **Shot Boundary Detection**: The project uses a TransNetV2 model to detect shot boundaries in videos.
+-   **Shot Boundary Detection**:  TransNetV2 model is used to detect shot boundaries in videos.
 -   **Keyframe Extraction**: For each shot, a keyframe is extracted to represent the content of the shot.
--   **Image-Text Similarity**: The project uses OpenAI's CLIP model to compute the similarity between your text query and the extracted keyframes.
+-   **Image-Text Similarity**: An OpenAI's CLIP model computes the similarity between your text query and the extracted keyframes.
--   **Vector Search**: The project uses Faiss to perform efficient similarity search on the CLIP image embeddings.
+-   **Vector Search**: Faiss lets perform efficient similarity search on the CLIP image embeddings.
--   **Web Interface**: The project provides a web interface built with Svelte and FastAPI to interact with the system.
+-   **Web Interface**: A web interface built with Svelte and FastAPI is provided to interact with the system.

 ## Project Structure